-Northeast Group on Educational Affaires (NEGEA) provides funding for new Medical Education Scholarship Discretion and Evaluation (MESRE) projects for a two-year period and is especially interested in collaborations across institutions or sections (UME, GME, CPD), Application due September 27, 2019.
-Learn more
+Northeast Group on Educational Affairs (NEGEA) provides funding for new Medical Education Scholarship Discretion and Evaluation (MESRE) projects for a two-year period and is especially interested in collaborations across institutions or sections (UME, GME, CPD), Application due September 27, 2019.

 Medical Education Resources

-is a peer reviewed and the open-access online, AAMC Journal of Teaching and Learning that is now part of MedLine.
+is the peer reviewed and open-access online, AAMC Journal of Teaching and Learning that is now part of MedLine.
 Contact Gail March Cohen, PhD, Faculty Mentor for MedEdPORTAL, about your educational resource and she will assist you in preparing a proposal for submission.